 "In industry, even small changes may have a huge impact.
 If AI helps to increase process efficiency even by one percent, for many large enterprises it would mean millions of euros in savings.
-Also the environment profits from AI solutions," says Industry Professor Mika Ruokonen of the LUT School of Business and Management.
+Also the environment profits from AI solutions," says Industry Professor Mika Ruokonen of the LUT Business School.

 Aaltonen adds that profit margins are narrow in industrial manufacturing, but new services can be used to create new revenue models.

 "These services include software that measures efficiency and user control to minimize the need for service and maintenance," she says.